Enterprise RAID Controller Recovery

 HPE ProLiant servers use Smart Array RAID controllers to manage arrays of SAS or SATA drives.
 When the controller fails, firmware corrupts, the Flash-Backed Write Cache (FBWC) battery dies, or enough member drives degrade to exceed parity tolerance, the logical drives go offline and the server cannot boot.
 Recovery requires extracting every member drive, imaging them independently through SAS HBAs with PC-3000, parsing HP's proprietary RAID metadata from GPT Partition 9, and reconstructing the array offline without relying on the original controller.

 Smart Array controllers differ from Dell PERC and Broadcom MegaRAID in how they store on-disk metadata.
 HP reserves a hidden GPT Partition 9 on each member drive for RAID configuration data.
 This partition contains the drive ordering, stripe size (HP defaults to 256KB), parity rotation scheme, and logical drive boundaries.
 Standard Linux mdadm or generic RAID destriping software cannot parse this format.
-PC-3000 RAID Edition includes a dedicated HP Smart Array module for reading this metadata.
+PC-3000 Portable III includes a dedicated HP Smart Array module for reading this metadata.

 Smart Array Controller Generations